brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 Intelligence analysts noticed that all recent attacks targeted energy sector companies.
 This victimology analysis suggested that the threat actor’s motivation was likely to disrupt energy infrastructure, rather than simple financial gain.

+### VPN (Virtual Private Network)
+**Definition:**
+A VPN encrypts internet traffic and routes it through a secure tunnel, masking the user’s identity and location.

+**Example Usage:**
+The analyst used a VPN to anonymously access the target website during OSINT research.

 ---